-The REIT's ability to continue critical operations and processes could be negatively impacted by a weather disaster, prolonged information technology failure, terrorist activity, power failures or other national or international catastrophes.
-Ineffective contingency planning, business interruptions, crises or potential disasters could adversely affect the reputation, operations and financial performance of the REIT.
+The REIT's ability to continue critical operations and processes could be negatively impacted by adverse events resulting from various incidents, including severe weather, prolonged IT system failure, terrorist activity, pandemics, power failures or other national or international catastrophes.
+Any of these events, including effective contingency planning, may have a material adverse effect on the REIT's reputation, business, cash flows, financial condition and results of operations and its ability to make distributions to Unitholders.
 The REIT has a business continuity plan in place, however there can be no assurance it will mitigate all losses.